-Recruitment.
-For the specialist homeless health services, the case study participants will be recruited at the CSS with help from the CSS staff (costed as research costs).
+Recruitment: For the specialist homeless health services, the case study participants will be recruited at the CSS with help from the CSS staff (costed as research costs).
 Over a two-week period (or until the required number is achieved), consecutive service-users who fit the study criteria will be invited to participate.
 The study will be explained briefly to service-users by the CSS staff, and those who are interested will be introduced to the research team (who will be on site or easily available during this period).
 The research team will carry out a short 'screening exercise' based on inclusion criteria to check eligibility, and explain the study in more detail to those who are eligible.
 They will be given a study information sheet and details will be collected of how they can be contacted in the next two days to find out if they are willing to participate.

 For the generic GP practices, the case study participants will be recruited at the hostel where they are staying.
-The hostel staff will explain the study to all residents and give them an Information Sheet about the study.
+The hostel staff will explain the study to all residents they believe may be eligible and give them an Information Sheet about the study.
 The staff will then pass on to the research team the names of those who consented for their names to be forwarded.
-The research team will arrange to see them, check their eligibility to participate, explain the study in more detail, and gain their written consent to participate.
+The research team will arrange to see them, determine their eligibility.
+Although some potential participants will be able to give details of their use of the health practice, this will not apply to all.
+If needed we will therefore obtain the potential participants' written consent to request the information needed to check their eligibility to participate with the practice (date registered with the CSS and date last seen a doctor or nurse from the CSS).
+The practice will then be given a copy of the consent form and an information request form to complete.
+Once the practice has provided this information and the participant's eligibility is confirmed, the research team will explain the study again in more detail, and gain their written consent to participate.